Hazardous waste in the United States: Disposal of HHW

+Solid waste haulers and HHW

 One "catch-22" that residents often encounter is that while it may be legal to dispose of some HHW in their regular trash, the waste hauler that collects the trash can choose not to haul the waste.
 It is not uncommon for a waste hauler to refuse to pick up municipal solid waste that contains things like paint and fluorescent light bulbs.
 There is often little recourse for residents in this case.
 In these cases the resident may have to make their own arrangements to dispose of the waste by taking it directly to a landfill or solid waste transfer station.

 Final disposition ("disposal") of hazardous waste

 Hazardous wastes (HWs) are typically dealt with in five different ways:

 Recycling

 Many HWs can be recycled into new products.

 Neutralization

 Some HW can be processed so that the hazardous component of the waste is eliminated making it a non-hazardous waste.

 Incineration, destruction and waste-to-energy

 A HW may be "destroyed" for example by incinerating it at a high temperature.